php-etl/documentation/content/getting-started/satellite/_index.en.md

 ### Configure composer

-As a second step, we need to declare the composer dependencies our microservice will have with the `composer` key.
+In a second step, it's possible to declare the composer dependencies that our microservice needs with the `composer` key.

+> Tip : This part isn't mandatory.
+If you do not configure it, these packages (`php-etl/pipeline-contracts`, `php-etl/pipeline`, `php-etl/pipeline-console-runtime`, `php-etl/workflow-console-runtime`,
+`psr/log`, `monolog/monolog`, `symfony/console`, `symfony/dependency-injection`) will be installed automatically.

 The `require` option allows to add all the packages, write like `package_name:version`, that we need for your microservice.